steele-ntwrk/MKDOCS-System-OOD/README.md

 # OoDoc

-OoDoc ia a projects that aims to assist in creating a "docs as code" solution utilising common devops tools and methodolgies such as object orientated programming or in this case object orientated documentation.
+OoDoc ia a project based on the principle of "docs as code" and is a solution utilising common devops tools such as Ansible, Jinja2 and Netbox as well as methodolgies like object orientated programming or in this case object orientated documentation.

+Primarily it is structured to generate a static website for [system of systems](https://en.wikipedia.org/wiki/System_of_systems_engineering) archictecure but can be tailored to other uses-cases

-The primary compontents of this project are:
+The primary compontents of the project are:

-- Ansible for orchestration
+- Ansible for control and orchestration
 - GIT for version control
-- MKDOCS for publishing
+- MKDOCS for html rendering
-- Jinja2 for templating
+- Jinja2 for templating of configuration and markdown files
 - Markdown for documentation
 - YAML data formating
 - MKDOCS Plugins